SkandaAithal-1/CUDA/README.md

 **Summary** :
 Implemented a kernel to compute the sum of all elements of a vector.
 Explored reduction techniques, and warp divergence and performance optimisations.

+## Task 05: Layer Normalization

+**Summary** :
+Implemented a kernel to perform layer normalization on a matrix.